 - No OTC Trades: One of the biggest disadvantages of using Robinhood is that it doesn’t allow OTC trades.
 If trading penny stocks is your strategy, that takes a huge amount of low-priced stock opportunities off your table.

-Poor Phone Support: I haven’t tried Robinhood personally, but I know people who have.
-I hear a lot of reports that it’s difficult to get in touch with a human being.
-It looks like they’re starting to realize the importance of customer satisfaction.
-They’ve been expanding their live phone support to try to fix the problem.
-If you’re trading with real money, you want to know your broker will be there for you if you need help.
+- Poor Phone Support: If you’re trading with real money, you want to know your broker will be there for you if you need help.
 Communication may be getting better at Robinhood, but seems to be slow going.

 - Potentially Delayed Data: Stock quote data may be delayed as much as 20 minutes.
 Yep, that’s a problem if you’re trading low-priced stocks.
 They move fast.